What the Next Stage of the IoT Means for Supply Chain Management

 Think Big, Start Small, Scale Fast

 To take advantage of these opportunities, operations and information technology executives need to find a comprehensive IoT platform that can incorporate various technologies and devices, is scalable across users, business units and enterprises; and is flexible enough to enable new use cases.
 This can be done by investing in a comprehensive IoT solution stack.
 Starting at the bottom of the stack are the devices—being device agnostic is important—then followed by connectivity– local and wide area connectivity that prevents any “dark spots”—the next layer is device management–the ability to manage the lifecycle of an IoT device.
-The following two layers include application enablement— which means that you can take the information that is being generated to enable use cases which can take the form of purpose built SaaS applications and that can be integrated with your existing enterprise systems— and finally analytics, which can be descriptive, predictive or prescriptive.
+The following two layers include application enablement— which means that you can take the information that is being generated to enable use cases which can take the form of purpose built SaaS solutions and that can be integrated with your existing enterprise systems— and finally analytics, which can be descriptive, predictive or prescriptive.

 Picking the right vendor is crucial to ensuring return on investment and cost of ownership benefits.
 Future proof is also a key consideration.
 You need a platform which is open, standards-based and agnostic, where you can incorporate IoT technologies and rapidly enable new use cases.
 The key to this is execution.
 Our philosophy is to think big, start small with a PoC or pilot, but to scale fast with the infrastructure, platforms and tools.